 Cultivating the public health leaders of tomorrow, the Rollins School of Public Health improves health and well-being through excellence in teaching, research, and the application of knowledge in partnership with domestic and global communities.

-Founded just more than 30 years ago, Rollins has experienced unparalleled growth.
+Founded just more than 30 years ago, Rollins has experienced unparalleled growth in size and stature.
 Now recognized as one of the world’s leading schools of public health, Rollins strives to be second to none.
 The global pandemic has brought into sharp focus the necessity of a robust, well-trained public health workforce.
-Our mission—producing knowledge through education and research to improve health on a global scale—has never been more relevant.

 At Rollins, we share the value of investing in people knowing that investments in our students have an immediate impact on their lives and long-term implications for the well-being, health, and happiness of populations throughout the world.
 We are preparing students for lives of leadership on a global scale.